Japanese submarine I-1: Guadalcanal campaign, 1942

 During I-1s stay at Yokosuka, the Guadalcanal campaign began on 7 August 1942 with U.S. amphibious landings on Guadalcanal, Tulagi, Florida Island, Gavutu, and Tanambogo in the southeastern Solomon Islands.
 On 20 August 1942, Submarine Squadron 2 was disbanded.
 In late August 1942, I-2 underwent work at Yokosuka Navy Yard in which her after 140 mm deck gun was removed and a mounting for a waterproofed 46 ft Daihatsu-class landing craft was installed abaft her conning tower, which improved her ability to transport supplies to Japanese forces ashore in the Solomon Islands.
 With the work completed in early September 1942, she began exercises with the Maizuru 4th Special Naval Landing Force (SNLF), which had been designated as "Special Landing Unit" for a raid the Japanese planned on Espiritu Santo in the New Hebrides.
 I-1 was to land the SNLF personnel for the raid.

 On 8 September 1942 I-1 departed Yokosuka bound for Truk, where she arrived on 14 September 1942.
 On 15 September 1942, the commander-in-chief of the 6th Fleet, Vice Admiral Teruhisa Komatsu, inspected her Daihatsu mounting installation.
 She left Truk on 17 September 1942 and arrived on 22 September 1942 at Rabaul on New Britain, While there, she was reassigned to the Outer South Seas Force in the 8th Fleet along with I-2 and I-3 on 24 September 1942.
 She set out on 25 September 1942 to support a landing at Rabi, New Guinea, but soon was recalled, and returned to Rabaul on 27 September 1942.

 I-1 got underway on 1 October 1942 to carry supplies to a detachment of the Sasebo 5th SNLF on Goodenough Island, carrying a Daihatsu, the Daihatsus three-man crew, and a cargo of food and ammunition.
 At 22:40 on 3 October 1942 she surfaced off Kilia Mission on the southwestern tip of Goodenough Island and the Daihatsu took her cargo to shore.
 She embarked 71 wounded SLNF personnel and the cremated remains of 13 others, recovered the Daihatsu, and returned to Rabaul, which she reached at 13:30 on 6 October 1942.
-She set out again with another koad of food and ammunition on 11 October 1942.
+She set out again with another load of food and ammunition on 11 October 1942.
 She surfaced off Kilia Mission at 18:30 on 13 October and launched her Daihatsu.
 Allied intelligence had warned of her arrival, and a Royal Australian Air Force Lockheed Hudson Mark IIIA patrol bomber of No. 32 Squadron attacked the landing area, dropping flares and bombs, and I-1 submerged and departed, leaving her Daihatsu behind.
 She reached Rabaul on 18 October 1942.

 While I-1 was at sea, a floatplane from I-7 made a reconnaissance flight over Espiritu Santo on 17 October 1942, finding a significant Allied naval force there.
 The Japanese decided to cancel the SNLF raid on Espiritu Santo that I-1 had trained to participate in.